syedayazsa/iris-prediction-service/README.md

 The service could be enhanced with Kubernetes orchestration to provide more scaling and deployment capabilities.
 This would enable features like automatic horizontal pod scaling based on CPU/memory usage or custom metrics like request latency.
 Implementation of a service mesh (like Istio) could provide advanced traffic management, security policies, and detailed telemetry.
 For multi-region deployments, a global load balancer could direct traffic to the nearest healthy instance.

 ### Enhanced Security Features
 Implementation of OAuth2/JWT authentication would enable fine-grained access control and user-specific rate limiting.
 API keys with different permission tiers could control access to specific endpoints or limit request volumes.
-Integration with vault services (like HashiCorp Vault) would provide secure storage and rotation of sensitive credentials.
+Integration with vault services would provide secure storage and rotation of sensitive credentials.
 Network security could be enhanced through implementation of Web Application Firewall (WAF) rules for protecting against common attack vectors.

 ### Model Management and MLOps
 A model registry could be implemented to track model versions, metadata, and performance metrics.
 This would enable A/B testing of different model versions and automatic rollback capabilities if performance degrades.
 Integration with ML monitoring tools could detect concept drift and trigger automated retraining pipelines.
 Implementation of feature stores would allow for consistent feature engineering across training and inference.